If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 The Fresno Yosemite International Airport is the closest airport to Yosemite National Park (64.1 miles) around 90 minutes from the park.

-If you are flying to Fresno Yosemite International Airport a rental car will provide you with the most flexibility.
+If you’re flying to Fresno Yosemite International Airport a rental car will provide the most flexibility.

 A Beautiful Place Preserved By Past Presidents

-We can thank President Abraham Lincoln for having a role in preserving the park for us to enjoy today.
+We can thank President Abraham Lincoln for having a role in preserving the park we get to enjoy today.

 On June 30, 1864, President Lincoln signed the Yosemite Valley Grant Act protecting Yosemite Valley and Mariposa Big Tree Grove “upon the express conditions that the premises shall be held for public use, resort, and recreation.”